pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/41_Notifications.md

 ### Configuration

-The configuration allow to enable/disable the *Notifications menu* in the toolbar and the *Check of new notifications* (url: /admin/notification/find-last-unread).
+The configuration allows enabling/disabling the *Notifications menu* in the toolbar and the *check of new notifications* (url: `/admin/notification/find-last-unread`).
-It takes place in the `pimcore_admin` configuration within the section `notifications`.
+It is done in the `pimcore_admin` configuration in the `notifications` section.

 default:
 ```yaml